The Calling of Saints Peter and Andrew

 The Calling of Saints Peter and Andrew is a painting by the Italian Baroque master Caravaggio.
 It takes its theme from a passage in the Gospel of Matthew describing the moment when Christ called the two brothers Simon – later known as Peter – and Andrew, to be his disciples:

 The painting shows a young, beardless Christ, leading the two much older-looking brothers.
 The more prominent of the brothers, presumably Simon, is holding a fish in his right hand.
 The edge of the canvas is rather damaged, but the central panel is in good condition.
 The presence of "incisions" into the ground of the canvas marking out St. Peter's ear and the eyes of Christ are typical of Caravaggio's technique.
 The painting appears to date from the height of Caravaggio's Roman period, c.
 1603–06.

 Provenance

 The work was purchased by Charles I, an avid art collector, in 1637.
 Sold during the Commonwealth, it was re-acquired by Charles II after the Restoration.
 It has since remained in the Royal Collection, and in 2022 was on display in Hampton Court Palace near London.
-It was long believed to be a relatively valueless copy of a lost original, but after six years of restoration and examination the Royal Collection declared on 10 November 2006, that this was, in fact, an authentic Caravaggio.
-The verdict has been corroborated by external experts, and the painting is now probably worth more than £50 million.
-But works from the Royal Collection are not sold as the collection is held in trust for the nation.
+It was long believed to be a relatively valueless copy of a lost original, but after six years of restoration and examination, the Royal Collection declared on 10 November 2006 that this was, in fact, an authentic Caravaggio.
+The verdict has been corroborated by external experts.
+Works from the Royal Collection are rarely sold as the collection is held in trust for the Crown.